Writing Short Stories

-We give you the tools to help you writing your story with confidence
+We give you the tools to help you write your story with confidence

 Work through six weekly modules comprising teaching videos, substantial notes and tasks.
 Cynan Jones uses a practical and empowering teaching method to help you generate a 'base text' and then craft it into a polished short story.

 Award-winning author Cynan Jones guides you through the course

 Watch specially filmed, informative teaching videos, presented by Cynan Jones - featuring demonstrations to help you gain a clear understanding of how to apply the techniques to your own writing.

 Comprehensive teaching notes and reference materials which are yours to keep

 You’ll get access to plentiful notes and teaching resources - including extracts of early drafts of Cynan's own writing as case studies showing how to develop and refine your story.

 The hub of our online courses - find your writing community

 Upload your completed tasks, give and receive feedback, and discuss the week’s topics with your fellow students and the CBC team.